RalfJung/dyn-nsupdate/README.rst

 have that installed.
 There are two scripts: One is used for clients to detect their current external IP address, and one is used to do the actual update of the domain.
 The first script should be available on a domain that is available only through a single protocol, i.e., IPv4 only or IPv6 only.
+This is required to reliably detect the current address of the given protocol.
 If you want to support both IPv4 and IPv6, I suggest you have three domains ``ipv4.ns.example.com``, ``ipv6.ns.example.com`` and ``ns.example.com`` where only the latter is available via both protocols (this is something you have to